nxp-imx/oem-prov-app/README.md

 ## User guide
 Project user guide can be found in the [User Guide](./Documentation/user_guide.md)

-## Yocto layer
-A yocto layer used to build/configure OEM Provisioning Application can be found in [Yocto layer](./meta-oem-prov-app/README.md).

 ## List of changes
 The list of changes can be found in the [Change Log](./CHANGELOG.md)